opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 The **File** element can optionally contain custom elements supported by OpenTAP packages.
 In the above example it includes the `SetAssemblyInfo` element, which is supported by the OpenTAP package.
 When `SetAssemblyInfo` is set to `Version`, AssemblyVersion, AssemblyFileVersion and AssemblyInformationalVersion attributes of the file are set according to the package's version.

+### Hidden Folders and Files
+To make folders and files hidden, add a dot "." in front of their names.
+In Linux, files and folders starting with "." are implicitly hidden.
+In Windows, `tap package install` will unpack assemblies to the destination folder, those files and folders starting with "." will have their file attribute set to hidden.

 ### Package Icon
 A package can also include a package icon.
 The **File** element inside the configuration file supports adding a package icon by using the `Path` attribute to point to an image and using the `PackageIcon` element inside the `File` element.
 See the example above.